tendermint/tendermint/docs/tendermint-core/p2p/README.md

 # Peer-to-peer communication substrate

-This document details the operation of the [`p2p`][p2p-package] package of Tendermint, refactored in the release `v.035`.
+This document details the operation of the [`p2p`][p2p-package] package of Tendermint, refactored in the `v0.35` release.

 **This is a work in progress** ([#8935][issue]).